Contents of this page

 When the authorization code is used for transferring your domain away from Leaseweb, please remember to also cancel you contract at the All Services Page.

 Managing Nameservers for your domains

-Nameserver management is available in the Domains module of the Customer Portal.
+Nameserver management is available in the Hosting module of the Customer Portal.

 In the Hosting overview page, just click on the "Nameservers" link of the domain you want nameservers to be edited (nameservers for suspended domains cannot be managed):

 After clicking on the "Nameservers" link, the list of nameservers currently configured for that specific domain will be displayed: